cameronmclean/hyperPatterns/hyperPatterns.md

 NOTE - i am still saving the files to ./tmp and them deleting them too.
 I can probably remove this code.

 Also, i updated the nano module to 6.1.2...

+Next - created GET /prototypes route that returns a list of all the prototype pattern names and int_ids list.html will need some jQuery wrangling to display them all nicely, but it can at least get them all for now.

+Next we want to also show the pattern pic, make them clickable, implemnt a /prototype/:id route that loads a populated alpaca schema / data